-The Combined Degree Program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
+The combined bachelor’s + master’s degree program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
 These graduate credit hours will count toward both the undergraduate and graduate degree programs.
 Undergraduate students from any major across DePaul University can apply to the Journalism combined degree program.

 3.5 GPA in major courses

 Students who meet the above criteria must submit the following to the Office of Graduate Admission no later than six weeks prior to the start of their senior year (i.e., prior to the start of their final three undergraduate quarters):

 - Graduate Application (you will select a combined degree program during the application process)

 - Official DePaul undergraduate transcript

 - Statement of Purpose (750 words) explaining why the student is seeking admission to the program

 - Writing sample or project that demonstrates the applicant’s ability/interest in journalism